Deck the Halls with Things from Nature Fa la la la la la la la la. Just Say No to Discount Dé-cor, fa la la la la la la la la.

 Above Shiree Segerstrom Design

-Olive branches-classic, rustic, understated charm.
+Classic, rustic, understated charm.
 Takes us back to the south of France.
-Beautiful in wreaths and tall floral arrangements, by itself or with
+Beautiful in wreaths and tall floral arrangements, by itself or with other greenery.

-Magnolia– the underside of its leaves are a beautiful russet.
-They are perfect for swags, garlands, and wreaths.
-Magnolia is usually available this time of year but if you’re lucky enough to have your own tree you can craft your own decorations year round.
+The underside of magnolia leaves are a beautiful russet.
+They’re perfect for swags, garlands, and wreaths.
+Magnolia is usually available this time of year but if you’re lucky enough to have your own tree you can craft your own decorations year-round.
 Most beautiful on its own, without other greenery.

 Above via Southern Living